JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

 OutputDebugStringW("Folder name: " & pofd.GetFolder)
 ' *** Single selection ***
 ' // Get the result
+'IF hr = S_OK THEN
+'   print pofd.GetResultString
+'END IF
+' *** Multiple selection ***
 IF hr = S_OK THEN
-   print pofd.GetResult()
-END IF
-' *** Multiple selection ***
    DIM dwsRes AS DWSTRING = pofd.GetResultsString
    FOR i AS LONG = 1 TO pofd.GetResultsCount
       OutputDebugStringW pofd.ParseResults(dwsRes, i)
    NEXT
+END IF
 ```

 You can use the same class of the Save file dialog: